envato/stack_master/README.md

     repository_name: nginx # Required.
 The name of the repository
     registry_id: 012345678910 # The AWS Account ID the repository is located in.
 Defaults to the current account's default registry
     region: us-east-1 # Defaults to the region the stack is located in
+    tag: production # By default we'll find the latest image pushed to the repository.
+If tag is specified we return the sha digest of the image with this tag
 ```

 ### Environment Variable